malachimuhic/zero-to-python/README.md

 And remember: “All we have to decide is what to do with the time that is given to us.”
 Spend it learning Python, and you may yet become a coding wizard.

+# Variables

+    A varaible is the name for a reference that is stored in a computer's memory

+    example in Python

+        name = "John Doe"
+        age = 30
+        height = 1.75
+        is_student = false

+    each instance above is a different example of defining a value to be stored in a computer.
+The examples listed above actaully

+# Functions

+    Functions can be defined

+# conditionals

+    pythonic code

+    keyword: match (switch in other languages)